What are Fixed Costs? Here’s Why They Matter.

 Once you know what to look for, fixed costs are easy to spot.
 Here are some examples of fixed costs that may be in your budget:

-Fixed costs are the routine costs of life.
-Because they occur at regular intervals (your cell phone bill is charged every month on the 5th), fixed costs are easyto plan for and factor into your budget.
+Fixed costs are routine costs of life.
+They are easy to plan for and factor into your budget because they occur at regular intervals (your cell phone bill is charged every month on the 5th).
 Reducing these fixed costs can free up your budget to tackle your personal finance goals.

 Control Your Fixed Costs, Win at Budgeting